CharlieAKAN/ChetGPT/README.md

   - Follow the video by Sparked Host (https://youtu.be/qVc12Wu-4ic)
   - You only need to copy over .env, index.js, package-lock, package.json - Everything else will be created by Sparked Host.

+Future Features
+  - Assigning certain to use your bot.
+Currently anyone could use it.
+  - Connecting ChatGPT to the internet for the latest infomation
+  - "time out" users who are being rude to only users.